Samsung/tizen-docs/docs/iot/getting-started/artik-sd-4.0.md

     ![ARTIK 530 power and micro SD slots](media/artik_power_sd.png)

-2. Set the DIP switch on the board as shown in the following figure (top view of the board).
+2. Set the DIP switch on the board as shown in the following figure (top view of the board):

      ![ARTIK 530 DIP switch](media/artik_dip_switch.png)